adrianaluchian/node-tdd/README.md

 `test`: runs all tests found in the 'src' folder

-`tdd`: watches for any changes in the 'src' folder and runs lint and test
+`tdd`: watches for any changes in the 'src' folder and runs lint and test´